E X T E N D E D B I O

 T E A C H E R S

 Alexandra Pope and Sjanie Hugo Wurlitzer of Red School, whose pioneering work in Menstrual Cycle Awareness opened the first doorway and continues to expand my sense of menstrual cycle potential.
+Alexandra is in the lineage of post-Jungian, dreamwork & process-oriented psychoanalyst Arnold Mindell.

 Dr Lara Owen, whose scholarship in Contemporary Menstrual Studies has deepened the intellectual and cultural roots of my understanding.